movementkitchen/website/src/pages/movement-coaching/index.md

 ---

 We will work together to figure out:
-1. What is your fitness goal?
+1. What is your health/fitness goal?
 2. Where are you right now?
 3. What is the action plan for reaching your goal?
 4. What are the milestones and a realistic timeline?